alphagov/govuk-import-export-prototype/answer/delay-paying-customs-duty-when-you-import-goods.markdown

 $C

+## Get copies of your duty deferment statements

+Use the [Duty Deferment Electronic Statements (DDES) service](https://secure.hmce.gov.uk/ecom/login/index.html) to view, print or download your statements.

+You must be registered with the [Government Gateway](http://www.gateway.gov.uk/) to use the DDES servuice.

 ##Financial guarantees and Simplified Import VAT Accounting (SIVA)

 When you have a duty deferment account, you can use the Simplified Import VAT Accounting (SIVA) scheme to reduce the financial guarantee that HMRC needs.